 The new logo proposal is a warmer, cleaner design with reduced detail.
 The emphasis is now on the diagonal Hoover "H".

-Variations were sketched around the idea that this vacuum will be a retro version of a bagless design.
+In 2015, variations were sketched around the idea that this vacuum will be a retro version of a bagless design.

 After some discussion, a direction for the final shape was chosen.
 We agreed that the bagged direction is a better option over bagless.
 This change influenced the final design greatly, making it cleaner and giving an opportunity to incorporate warmer materials like cloth.